 With regards to the online orders fulfilment team, the routing system used to direct drivers to deliveries is a major operational and system issue.
-While routing systems have shown that delivery operations can be improved dramatically with the application of vehicle routing analytics technology (Toth, 2015), in this situation there was no discernible improvement in delivery.
-Currently, in order to monitor KPIs for time of delivery of items, punctuality and route compliance the route order cannot be altered by drivers, and if the route is not followed (unless alterations are programmed by the store following a report) then the driver is penalised in their metric.
+Currently, in order to monitor KPIs the route order cannot be altered by drivers, and if the route is not followed (unless alterations are programmed by the store following a report) then the driver is penalised in their metric.
 This is despite the fact that local knowledge possessed by the experienced drivers who know the locations of customers and the best routing between them would improve service and costs.
-In particular, issues of CO, reduction, fuel costs and customer service are raised by the use of this system (see Wang et al., 2015).
-Routing issues occur because of a '0 km' issue, where distances between delivery points in towns or townlands are recorded as 0 km distance whereas the distance could be up to 10 km, with only six minutes allocated for delivery (in line with the KPIs for delivery).
-As one driver commented: 'the routing sets you up to be late.'
-Here, the issue is the use of a system designed for the postcode address system in the UK rather than the Irish addressing system, leading to routing being haphazard and sub-optimal especially in urban centres where congestion exacerbates issues (Wygonik et al., 2015).
+In particular, issues of CO reduction, fuel costs and customer service are raised by the use of this system (see Wang, Sanchez-Rodriguez and Evans, 2015).
+Routing issues occur because of a '0km' issue, where distances between delivery points in towns or townlands are recorded as 0km distance whereas the distance could be up to 10km, with only 6 minutes allocated for delivery.
+As one driver commented: "the routing sets you up to be late."
+Here, the issue is the use of a system designed for the postcode address system in the UK rather than the Irish addressing system, leading to routing being haphazard and sub-optimal.
 Manual routing could be used, but then the tracking of orders and data collection would be out of sync with a system that does not allow such adjustments.
 Here, the regime of control has a lack of fit with task demands and the pragmatic aspects of the task, but there is no regime of discipline to replace this system.
 Another major issue identified was illogical scheduling and routing.
-The order schedule on a run we observed as a passenger went: 9-11 am deliveries; 11-1 pm deliveries; 10-12 pm deliveries.
+The order schedule on a run we observed as a passenger went: 9am-11am deliveries; 11am-1pm deliveries; 10am-12pm deliveries.
 The non-sequential ordering allied to the need to follow routing meant that there were inevitably delivery times that were missed.
 Customers had to be phoned from the van to be informed when it was apparent the delivery would be late and while this was fine with some, others could not be contacted and messages had to be left, which is far from ideal customer service.